samuel-deng/math4ml_su24/content.md

 In general, Googling an issue you're having with LaTeX usually provides a plethora of solutions.

+### Python
+- [Whirlwind Tour of Python](https://github.com/jakevdp/WhirlwindTourOfPython) should have most everything you need to get up to speed with the programming required in this course.

 ### Linear Algebra Prerequisites
 If you need to refresh any linear algebra, these may be good resources.